 Beach Type and Surface

-Marina Grande features a fine gravel surface, which results in exceptionally clear water free from sandy suspension.
+Marina Grande features a surface of fine gravel and pebbles, in places mixed with coarser sand, which results in good water clarity.
 Protective footwear is recommended due to the stony entry into the water, which is typical for this stretch of Costa Viola.
-Spiaggia di Michelino, meanwhile, is a classic sandy shoreline that provides the softness and comfort valued by traditional beachgoers.
-Both locations, however, share the highest water quality, systematically monitored by regional environmental services.
+Spiaggia di Michelino has a more mixed, sandy-gravelly surface, and comfort on both beaches depends on the weather and crowds, particularly in July and August.

 Ideal Visitors